 · The geography of the city made it easy to defend against a hostile army.

 d.
-So David went on and became great: David knew greatness, but he was by no means an “overnight success.”
+Then David went on and became great: David knew greatness, but he was by no means an “overnight success.”
 David was long prepared for the greatness he later enjoyed, and he came to the place of greatness because the LORD of hosts was with him.

 i.
-In God’s plan there is almost always a hidden price of greatness.
+In God’s plan, there is almost always a hidden price of greatness.
 Often those who become great among God’s people experience much pain and difficulty in God’s training process.

 B. David’s mighty men.